-Note: Transfers during the period pertain to certain previously unfinished constructions and uninstalled equipment which had completed acceptance checked and transferred to land and machinery and equipment, as well as certain prepayments for business facilities.
+Note: Transfers during the period pertain to certain previously unfinished constructions which had completed acceptance checked and transferred to land,

-- A. The above property, plant and equipment are all owner-occupied. - B. The Group has no interest capitalised to property, plant and equipment. - C. Information about the property, plant and equipment that were pledged to others as collateral is provided in Note 8.
+A. The above property, plant and equipment are all owner-occupied.

+B. The Group has no interest capitalised to property, plant and equipment.

+C. Information about the property, plant and equipment that were pledged to others as collateral is provided in Note 8.

-(8) Leasing arrangements-lessee
+(8) Leasing arrangements - lessee